KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 + `prefers-reduced-motion`
 + `prefers-reduced-transparency`

 SC, by default, doesn't react to changes in these settings.
 It's up to the developer to add hook functions to each Canvas wrapper object to supply the appropriate functionality for that canvas's output when changes occur.
-See the [Canvas page](canvas-artefact-overview.html) in the Runbook for further details.
+See the [Objects overview page](sc-objects-overview.html) in the Runbook for further details.

 SC also tracks the current `pixel-ratio` and `color-gamut: p3` settings for the device/screen on which the browser is displaying.
 This can change when, for instance, a user drags the browser window between screens.
-Such changes are handled by SC internally with no need for additional developer intervention.
+Such changes are handled by SC internally with little need for additional developer intervention.

 ## Scrawl-canvas pools
 SC code needs to run fast.
 For this reason functional programming approaches, where new objects get created rather than existing objects mutated, adds computational weight (and excessive garbage collection) which is best avoided.